dimitras/collos/README.md

 You can see the processing queue and other Sidekiq information in the dashboard at `root_url()/sidekiq`. __Note:__ you need to be logged in first.

-You can find more information about the Sidekiq workers and how to deploy them at [the background processing page](doc/background_processing.md)

 ### PostgreSQL and Full Text Search

 We are taking advantage of PostgreSQL's native full-text-search capabilities, by using the [pg_search gem](https://github.com/Casecommons/pg_search).